NewsWhip/slate/source/index.html.md

 * `POST /v1/articles` - provides stories(web articles, youtube post) by matching it against a set of filters
 * `POST /v1/stats` - provides stats on the content matching the filters provided
+* `POST /v1/fbPosts` - provides on articles posted to facebook

 ## POST /v1/articles